palinkas-jo-reggelt/hMailServer-Firewall-Ban/readme.md

 ## Changelog

+- 0.32 added NEW FLAG = "4"; EventHandlers.vbs must be changed to reflect this change as all new hits are recorded into the database with flag=4; the reason for this is to distinguish and count IPs that are new/newly released/rebanned/manually banned; if you upgrade, you must change function fwban in EventHandlers.vbs to insert flag value = 4; added np.php (not yet processed) to view new/newly released/rebanned/manually banned entries; added count new/newly released/rebanned/manually banned entries on index.php; changes to hmsFirewallBan.ps1 to process these other changes
 - 0.31 added delete duplicate entries control to powershell script; tweaked index.php for duplicate entries; added LockFile function to EventHandlers.vbs
 - 0.30 added duplicate entries table
 - 0.29 changed "Top 5 spammer IPs" to "Last 5 duplicate IPs" which is far more informative, I think.
 Ultimately, you don't want duplicates at all, unless its a return after expiring a firewall rule.
 Its a good way to see if your hMailServer filters/triggers are working like a finely tuned machine.